Launch Of The Atari 5200 Console

-While it was capable of superior graphics to the 2600 and Mattel's Intellivision console, consumers criticized its lack of compatibility with the 2600's existing large library of games.
+While it was capable of superior graphics to its' younger sibling and was also technically superior to Mattel's Intellivision console, consumers criticised its lack of compatibility with the 2600's existing large library of games.

 An Atari 2600 cartridge adapter had also been released for the Intellivision so it was not until the revised 2-port 5200 model in 1983 (along with the game adaptor) that gamers were able to load up these existing titles on the newer hardware.

-The 5200 was bundled with Super Breakout which did not take full advantage of the more powerful hardware either.
+The machine was bundled with Super Breakout, which was a title that did not take full advantage of the superior hardware.
+A shame.

 During its lifetime, Atari paid relatively little attention to the 5200, instead dedicating most of its resources to continuing to develop games for the already saturated Atari 2600 market.

-As a result, the 5200 had a comparatively small library of games, many of which were simply updated versions of Atari 2600 titles, which again failed to excite consumers.
+As a result, the 5200 had a comparatively small library of games, many of which were simply updated versions of Atari 2600 titles.
+Again, this tactic failed to excite consumers.

-Gamers wanted new games that really took advantage of the new technology, but these ended up being few and far between on the machine.
+Players wanted new games that really took advantage of the new technology; unfortunately top end titles ended up being few and far between on the machine.

-As we have already mentioned about the standard 5200 joysticks, the non-centering analog controllers received a lot of criticism for their sloppy design.
+As we have already mentioned about the standard joysticks and the non-centering analog controllers received a lot of criticism for their sloppy design.